 I’m amazed and impressed every day by his growing list of stats.
 He’s going to end up with the most film credits by an actor at the end of his lifetime than any actor that ever lived.
 He didn’t start out trying to break a world record but he will end up with one when he’s done.
-I’m not counting porn stars, voice actors or extras, I’m talking normal actors with speaking roles as lead or supporting characters.
+I’m not counting porn stars like those you can see in movies on TubeV Sex Milf, voice actors or extras, I’m talking normal actors with speaking roles as lead or supporting characters.
 A good example, is James Hong, recognizable character actor, still going strong in his eighties…at 406 credits but there are some fantastic character actors like Oliver Hardy (414), Harry Harvey (436), Byron Foulger (482), or the amazing James Flavin (500!).
 Many of those last ones racked up stats as the every man; truck drivers, bell hops, delivery men with one or two lines, not as larger supporting and lead roles that Jose has been tackling over the last 10 years.

 I have a lot of young actors trying to break into the business ask me weekly how to get in and I tell every single one of them about Jose.
 How does he work so much?
 So, my first tip to these young actors is simply to be likable!
 I would say if Jose Rosete had a world class attribute or super power, it would be his likability.
 In person, he’s very reserved, a bit shy, eager, smiles a lot, doesn’t run from people or crowds, jumps in to help at any opportunity and volunteers for everything, is the first to show up on set, last to leave, never complains, always is positive and talks well of others…he’s just incredibly LIKABLE.
 He works incredibly hard and he loves being on set and is prepared and ready to go at all times.
 I can’t say enough good things about him and it’s been my experience that everyone who’s ever worked with him…says the exact same things.